-We get calls all the time asking us how to, "keep under our deck dry. " And, since we love to help our customers get the most out of their new decks, we give let them know we have an easy, cost efficient solution.
-So if you have a patio under the deck that you want to use on rainy days, you want more storage space, or you would like a cool, shaded, and bug-free spot to sit on your deck, we have options for that as well.
+We get calls all the time asking us how to, "keep under our deck dry. " And, since we love to help our customers get the most out of their new decks, we let them know we have an easy, cost efficient solution.
+So if you have a patio under the deck that you want to use on rainy days, you want more storage space, or you would like a cool, shaded, and bug-free spot to sit on your deck, we have some underdeck ideas for you.

 Under Deck Ceilings